Do you need to incorporate a business online and you prefer to have a professional service handle the paperwork for you?

-We feel that the way these package features are set up is extremely misleading.
-Their customer service rep did offer to call and explain the packages in detail, but we believe the website should be more transparent and easy to understand.
-This issue makes their negative customer feedback easy to understand ― after all, who wouldn’t be upset about an unadvertised $235 annual fee?
+We feel that the way these package features are set up is misleading.
+Their customer service rep did offer to call and explain the packages in detail, but we believe the website should be far more transparent and easy to understand.
+This issue makes their negative customer feedback easy to understand ― after all, who wouldn’t be upset about $385 in unadvertised annual fees?

 The Starter ($99)

-This Package Is Best for: Entrepreneurs looking to form an LLC or corporation without any additional features.
+This Package Is Best For: Entrepreneurs looking to incorporate without any additional features.

 The Starter package costs $99, plus the state filing fee.
 This package includes:

-- Preparation and filing of all documents – They will create your articles of organization or incorporation, then file them with the state to officially form your new company.
+- Preparation and filing of all documents – They will create your articles of organization (LLC) or incorporation (corporation), then file them with the state to officially form your new company.
 They also provide you with a digital copy of your formation docs.

 - Online access to completed documents